USU students, staff, and faculty who committed: 405

 Action: Replace chemical pesticides on your lawn, garden & houseplants with non-toxic alternatives.

-Action: Use environmentaly friendly products or make your own cleaners.
+Action: Use environmentally friendly products or make your own cleaners.

 Action: Buy less and use less STUFF!